Consumer Complaints and Resolution Process

 - If your concern is regarding a recent claim or benefit eligibility and one of our customer service representatives is unable to resolve the matter with you, they can escalate your request to their internal leadership team, and/or our Benefit Review Committee for further review.
 They will explain how to file your appeal and help you to provide all relevant information regarding your claim.

-Once the Benefit Review Committee receives the details of your complaint, they will acknowledge receipt to you via email, phone or letter, depending on the complexity of the complaint within 2 business days advising of the timeline to complete the review and respond.
-The committee will then conduct a review with the appropriate department.
+Once the Benefit Review Committee receives the details of your complaint, they will conduct a review with the appropriate department.
 Please ensure you include all pertinent details regarding the complaint including your name, policy and ID, the nature of the dispute, with whom you have discussed the issue and why you believe your situation has not been handled appropriately.
 The benefit review committee is comprised of subject matter experts and department leaders who will review the dispute and determine what actions are needed, if any.
 Once the review is completed a representative from the benefit review committee will respond with the results of the review and the departmental response or proposed resolution to the complaint.
 This step will be completed within an average of 10 business days.

 - If you remain dissatisfied with the results you may choose to escalate to the Complaint Officer at Pacific Blue Cross.
-The role of the Complaint Officer is to ensure an independent review into all the facts of the dispute with the areas involved and present the company’s position on the matter.
-The Complaint Officer is also responsible for ensuring the appropriate steps in the complaint process have been followed.
+The role of the Complaint Officer is to conduct an independent review into all the facts of the dispute and present the company’s final position on the matter.
+The Complaint Officer is responsible for ensuring the appropriate steps in the escalation process have been followed.
 The Complaint Officer also manages inquires or requests from our regulator and the Ombudservice for Life and Health Insurance regarding complaints under their review.

 C/O Pacific Blue Cross